 A class may have additional constructors besides the primary constructor.
-These are defined by constructor definitions of the form $\mathbf{def}$ $\mathbf{this}(ps) = e$ .
+These are defined by constructor definitions of the form def this(ps) = e.
 Such a definition introduces an additional constructor for the enclosing class, with parameters as given in the formal parameter list ps, and whose evaluation is defined by the constructor expression e.
-The scope of each formal parameter is the constructor expression e.
-A constructor expression is either a self constructor invocation $\mathbf{this}(args)$ or a block which begins with a self constructor invocation.
+The scope of each formal parameter is the constructor invocation this(args) or a block which begins with a self constructor invocation.
 Neither the signature, nor the self constructor invocation of a constructor definition may refer to this, or refer to value parameters or members of the enclosing class by simple name.